-IIM Nagpur will have a separate process for evaluating applications from overseas candidates for admission to the Post Graduate Programme in Management (PGP) batch of 2021-23.
-The GMAT code for Post Graduate Programme (PGP) at IIM Nagpur is 09J-X8-84.
+IIM Nagpur will have a separate process for evaluating applications from overseas candidates for admission to the Post Graduate Programme in Management (PGP) batch of 2022-24.
+The total seats for overseas candidates for PGP 2022-24 are five (05).
+The GMAT code for IIM Nagpur’s Post Graduate Programme (PGP) is 09J-X8-84.

 The eligibility criteria and the admission process are explained in the following sections: